bluesentry/coding_standards/README.md

   needed.
 * **Project Structure:** Adopt a standard project layout:

-    * _Terraform:_ Arrange Terraform configurations into directories by environment or component.
-For instance, you might have a top-level `prod/` and `dev/` directory, each with Terraform modules or configurations for that environment.
-Within a module, use a standard file naming: `main.tf` for main resources, `variables.tf` for inputs, `outputs.tf` for outputs, and `README.md` for documentation.
+    * _Terraform:_ Arrange Terraform configurations into directories with variable files in environment folders.
+For instance, you might have a top-level `environments/`, which contains a `prod/`, `uat/`, and`dev/` directory, each with tf variables files with values for the specified environment.
+Within a module, use a standard file naming convention where the filename indicates the resource its primarily responsible for.
+For example: `s3.tf`, `networking.tf`(responsible for VPC and subnets), `lambda.tf`, `provider.tf`, `data,tf`, `locals,tf`, `variables.tf`, and `outputs.tf`.
+Always include a `README.md` for documentation.
 A consistent structure makes it easy to find things ( inputs, outputs, etc.) and supports reusability.
     * _Python:_ Use a package structure for projects (a root package directory with an `__init__.py`).
 Within the package, group related functionality into subpackages or modules.
 For example, keep database models in one module,